DC-DavidChamberlain/Fathers-Day/README.md

 ## Usage

-I told her how awesome she is.
+I told him how awesome she is.

 ## Credits